 Aunt Naz piped in.
 “The hospital system was the worst part!
 When I was pregnant with Zed, I nearly had heart failure during every prenatal appointment.
 I couldn’t follow a word they were saying.”

 I hid a smile behind my own cup of tea and glanced at my cousin Zed.
-Though his eyes glued to his phone, he wasn’t scrolling, and appeared to be paying rapt attention to the conversation.
+Though his eyes were glued to his phone, he wasn’t scrolling, and appeared to be paying rapt attention to the conversation.

 It was a striking discussion to listen in on.
 Zed and I were both born and raised in the United States.
 Our mothers were best friends, and spoke often of the early trials of navigating a new country without learning its tongue, and with newborn children in tow.
 It was a challenging experience to say the least, and an ongoing on at that.